How to Become a Medical Billing Specialist

 What is the job outlook for medical billing specialists?

-The BLS projects 7% growth for medical records specialists through 2032, with 14,600 annual job openings.
+The BLS projects continued growth for medical records specialists.
 Electronic health records and healthcare expansion drive continued demand.
+See the job outlook data above for current projections.

 Should I get billing certification or coding certification?